Resident Evil 3 (2020 video game): Reception

-Resident Evil 3 received "generally favorable reviews" from critics, according to the review aggregator website Metacritic.
+Resident Evil 3 received "generally favorable reviews" on Metacritic and a 79% score on OpenCritic.
 In a very positive review, IGN considered Resident Evil 3 as strong as its acclaimed predecessor, stating that the game "does an amazing job of recapturing the horror and tension of the late '90s original while completely modernizing its gameplay."
 Game Informer described it as "an incredible thrill ride" from start to finish.
 GameRevolution agreed, calling the game short yet exhilarating, and remarked that it exceeds the original in presentation and storytelling.
+Destructoid noted the "remake of Resident Evil 3 is going to be divisive, just as the original was."
 Other critics were less enthusiastic towards the game.
 GameSpot stated that, although the opening hours are very effective, the game fails to sustain the same level of excellence when its scope begins to narrow towards the end.
 PC Gamer called Resident Evil 3 "an extremely shallow game, with lavish production values failing to mask just how rushed and unambitious it feels."

 The game's presentation and visuals were highlighted very positively, with critics praising the detailed and polished environments, tense atmosphere, lighting effects, and interesting and varied locations.
+Destructoid lauded the remakes character models and aesthetics, stating they add to the sense of dread you feel as you fight through the city piece by piece.
 IGN praised the storytelling for delivering dramatic moments that carry the gameplay without unnecessary exposition, while Edge magazine said that the game was better written than its predecessor because it knows how to embrace the original's pulpiness while modernizing its characters.
 Critics also felt that the game had determined and likeable characters, especially Jill and Carlos, who were said to be believable and realistic.
 The fact that the game often relies on scripted gameplay moments and cinematic set pieces disappointed some critics.
 VG247 explained that Nemesis is only active in a small portion of the game, and that he is primarily featured in scripted sequences or boss fights.
 This led some critics to believe that he was underused and that a lot of his potential was wasted.